-Are you creating printed marketing materials for the first time?
+Are you designing marketing materials for the first time?
 If this is your first rodeo, skip this step.

 If you’ve done it before, however, you can get a major head start on the design of your new materials without spending a penny.

-Gather your previous marketing materials together and spend some time looking over them, either alone or in a small group.
+Gather your previous promotional materials together and spend some time looking over them, either alone or in a small group.
+This will help you come up with marketing materials ideas for your project.
 Decide what worked and what you could have done better, looking at the wording, imagery, layout, and the physical materials you chose.
 Consider whether your brand identity and objectives have changed or if your main message is basically the same.

 You know your small business is outstanding, because you’ve put all your efforts into making it that way.
 You also know your product offering inside out and could write a book of all the neat features and design touches that make it stand out from the competition.

-But the people who are looking at your marketing materials know none of these things, and here’s the fact of the matter: they have no reason to care enough to find out.
+But the people who are looking at your marketing material designs know none of these things, and here’s the fact of the matter: they have no reason to care enough to find out.

-That idea can be tough to take on board, but if you look at it in the right way, it’s also the key to creating the most effective marketing materials.
+That idea can be tough to take on board, but if you look at it in the right way, it’s also the key to making marketing materials that stand out.

 Imagine you’re a busy person with minimal interest in discovering a new company and trying out its wares.
 What would convince you to take a look?
 What kind of benefits might entice you in?
 The answers to those questions are the messages you need to lead on with your marketing.

 It’s likely that you’ll come up with a range of different benefits for different audiences.
 Try to find the most widely applicable one, e.g. money saving, to headline in your marketing.
+Look at your competitors for marketing materials examples and what they typically include.
 You can also refer to CRM data and social media listening tools, if you use them, to identify what’s most important to your typical customer.

 Testimonials are a wonderful way to market your small business.
 That’s because it’s not you bigging up your own products, the praise is coming from customers who are unbiased and have a balanced opinion of what you offer.

-A testimonial can also help bring out the benefits and strengths of your products from a customer perspective (see the previous tip), something which has a selling power all of its own.
+Including a testimonial in your business’ marketing materials can also help bring out the benefits and strengths of your products from a customer perspective (see the previous tip), something which has a selling power all of its own.

 Finally, customers can name and acknowledge things that might not sound right coming directly from you, like how your wares measure up against perceived weaknesses in the product format – for example “I thought vegan leather shoes were always flimsy and wore out too fast, but these have surprised me.”

-Your marketing materials should all have a recognisable look and feel that shows they all represent one unique brand.
+Marketing materials creation requires consistency.
+Your promotional materials should all have a recognisable look and feel that shows they all represent one unique brand.
 They don’t need to be identical, but they should share a kind of family resemblance.

 You can achieve this by taking a single approach across your

-A CTA is important because it actively leads the customer onwards in their journey with your business.
+Adding a CTA on your business materials is important because it actively leads the customer onwards in their journey with your business.
 It may seem obvious that they can contact you via web or email, but remember the customer mindset – they’re busy, distracted, and not yet loyal to or engaged with your brand.
 The call to action joins up the dots for them and makes the action very easy to take.